I have in my hands a review copy of this lovely book:

-To be entered in the giveaway for Baby Brights by Kathleen McCafferty, please leave a comment on this blog post by 11:00am Eastern Time on Sunday, May 10, 2015.
-I’ll draw a winner at random at that time.
+To be entered in the drawing to receive my copy, leave a comment on this blog post by 11:00am Eastern Time on Sunday, July 5, 2015.
+I’ll pick a winner at random at that time.

 We have a holiday weekend coming up!
 My bunny girls are ready: